 How to Make WhatsApp Safe for Children

+Whether WhatsApp is safe for kids depends on how children use it.
 The first and foremost strategy to keep your child safe on WhatsApp is to inform them about the safety risks of WhatsApp and require them not to respond to suspicious messages.
-Tell them to report to you anytime they receive chat requests from strangers or receive inappropriate messages from anyone, including their contacts.
+Tell them to report to you anytime they receive chat requests from strangers or inappropriate messages from anyone, including their contacts.
 Also, remind them to be careful about what they share on WhatsApp.

-Although anyone having your child’s mobile phone number can message your child, WhatsApp has the feature to report chat requests as spam and block the sender.
+Anyone who has your child’s mobile phone number can message your child.
+However, WhatsApp has the feature to report chat requests as spam and block the sender.
 Use this feature, or teach your child to use it, to create a safe environment for your child.
 Other than reporting and blocking, use the privacy settings to sustain your child’s privacy and control the information your child shares on WhatsApp.

 WhatsApp Privacy Settings